What Is The Best Insulation For The External Walls?

 foam board insulation

-What Type Of Insulation For Exterior Walls?
+What Kind Of Insulation For Exterior Walls?

 fiberglass insulation